Chapter 8. SQL-Invoked Routines

 END [ <ending label> ]

 An example of a simple compound statement body is given below.
 It performs the common task of inserting related data into two table.
 The IDENTITY value that is automatically inserted in the first table is retrieved using the IDENTITY() function and inserted into the second table.
+Other examples show more complex compound statements.
+Note polymorphism allows the previously defined NEW_CUSTOMER procedure to coexist with this one as their parameter lists are different.

 CREATE PROCEDURE new_customer(firstname VARCHAR(50), lastname VARCHAR(50), address VARCHAR(100))